You are here

 - "The Old Wife's Tale 101."
 The Hurly Burly Shakespeare Show.
 Podcast, September 27, 2021.

-- Invited talk, "(Re)Imagining the Past: Race and the Representation of Anne Boleyn in Tudor England and Beyond."
+- Public-Facing talk, "(Re)Imagining the Past: Race and the Representation of Anne Boleyn in Tudor England and Beyond."
 Institute for the Public Understanding of the Past, University of York.
 May 2022.

-- Invited talk, "Anne Boleyn and the Politics of Race in Tudor England and Beyond."
+- Public-Facing talk, "Anne Boleyn and the Politics of Race in Tudor England and Beyond."
 Women, Gender, and Culture in the Early Modern World Seminar, Mahindra Center for the Humanities.
-Harvard University, February 2022.
+Harvard University.
+February 2022.

-- Invited talk, "'A beauty not so whitely': Anne Boleyn and the Optics of Race."
-Race and Queenship Lecture Series.
-Butler University, February 2022.
+- Public-Facing talk, "'A beauty not so whitely': Anne Boleyn and the Optics of Race."
+Race and Queenship Lecture Series, Butler University.
+February 2022.

 - Invited Participant, "Public Shakespeares and New Media Seminar."
-Shakespeare Association of America.
-Conference canceled due to COVID-19, seminar conducted virtually via Zoom, April 2020.
+SAA.
+Conference canceled due to COVID-19, seminar conducted virtually via Zoom.
+April 2020.

-- Session Co-Chair, "Reproducible Bodies: Literary Queenship, Agency, and Cultural Memory."
-Attending to Early Modern Women: Action and Agency, Milwaukee, WI, June 2018.
+- Session Co-Chair, "Reproducible Bodies: Literary Queenship, Agency, and Cultural Memory" with Breanne Weber (University of Virgina).
+Attending to Early Modern Women: Action and Agency, Milwaukee, WI.
+June 2018.

 - Presenter, “Henrician Epistolography and the Rise and Fall of Anne Boleyn.”
-Creative Collaborations Research Presentation, University of San Diego.
+Creative Collaborations Research Conference, University of San Diego.
 April 2015.